usfomicshub/usfomicshub.github.io/Workshops/RNAseq_Workshop_Materials/index.md

 <h2 style="color:#005440"> Pre-course Materials</h2>
 * * *

 You should have received an email regarding the agenda and pre-course materials for this workshop as well as been added to the Canvas Course.
 This canvas course includes all of the installation and tutorials that must be completed prior to the workshop.
 Those enrolled in this course will have a Student Cluster account created for them.
-You will need to be able to login to your SC account, install RStudio and TeamViewer prior to the workshop.
+Prior to the workshop, you will need to be able to login to your SC account and install R and RStudio.

 These additional resources may also be helpful..